LukaDeka/NixOS/README.md

 DNS queries and website loading faster.
 Compared to only using a browser extention, the queries aren't sent outside the local network and the resources aren't loaded before being blocked by the extention.

+Setting up your own DNS server also allowes you to bypass Cloudflare's proxies on your home network by creating local records pointing directly to the local IP, which allows you to load the resources significantly faster.

 > [!TIP]
 > Set both the DNS servers to the static IP of your server in your router's admin interface,
 > otherwise ad-blocking won't be so effective.

 > [!NOTE]
-> If your server becomes unavailable, DNS queries won't be resolved.
+> If your server becomes unavailable, DNS queries won't be resolved and your internet will become unusable.

 # Cloud printing